jianfeiZhao/BI_projs/README.md

-## Some projects related to Machine Learning, Deep Learning, Data Analysis and Recommender Systems.
+## Some small projects related to Machine Learning, Deep Learning, Data Analysis and Recommender Systems.